Greene King

-Greene King is a British pub and brewing company founded in 1799, currently based in Bury St Edmunds, Suffolk.
+Greene King Limited is a British pub and brewing company founded in 1799, currently based in Bury St Edmunds, Suffolk.
 The company also owns brands including Hungry Horse and Farmhouse Inns, as well as other pubs, restaurants and hotels.
 It was listed on the London Stock Exchange (LSE), until it was acquired by CK Assets in October 2019.

 Its best known beers are Greene King IPA and Abbot Ale, the third and fifth highest selling cask ales in Britain.